 The UK has over 100 species of seafood available to buy, which means you’ll never be short of choice when it comes to trying new, tasty and simple dishes!
-If you’re looking for seafood recipe ideas, then the Love Seafood website is a great place to start.

 If you’re looking to buy great seafood in the UK – then why not take a look at direct delivery services like The Fish Society who offer fantastic fresh seafood across the country direct from sea to plate.
 I work with them as one of their affiliate partners, and they’re now my go-to when it comes to buying fresh seafood products.
 Supporting a great business is great, and their products are fantastic.

 Be sure to buy sustainable seafood where possible.
 By looking out for the MSC’s Blue Tick Label you can be assured that the fish and shellfish you’re buying has been caught in a sustainable way – meaning we’ll all be able to taste fantastic seafood for generations to come.

 What’s your favourite seafood dish to cook at home?
 Be sure to let me know in the comments below!